Department of Computer Science

 431 Internet Services and Protocols (3).
 Prerequisites, COMP 410 and 411.
 Application-level protocols HTTP, SMTP, FTP, transport protocols TCP and UDP, and the network-level protocol IP.
 Internet architecture, naming, addressing, routing, and DNS.
 Sockets programming.
 Physical-layer technologies.
 Ethernet, ATM, and wireless.

 455 Models of Languages and Computation (3).
-Prerequisites, COMP 110 or 401, and MATH 381.
+Prerequisites, COMP 110 or 401, and COMP 283 or MATH 381.
 Introduction to the theory of computation.
 Finite automata, regular languages, pushdown automata, context-free languages, and Turing machines.
 Undecidable problems.

 486 Applications of Natural Language Processing (INLS 512) (3).
 See INLS 512 for description.

 487 Information Retrieval (INLS 509) (3).
 See INLS 509 for description.